webbjj/clustertools/docs/source/analysis.rst

 Operations
 ----------------------------------

 Several operations are available within ``clustertools`` to perform large scale changes to a ``StarCluster``, primarily related to unit and coordinate system changes.
-Operations are primarily meant to be called as functions internal to the ``StarCluser`` class (``StarCluster.operation_name()``), however it is also possible to call operations as external functions (``operation_name(StarCluster)`` for cases where the operation returns information of interest (i.e. a rotation matrix).
-No information is returned when an operation is called internally and no variables within cluster are set when an operation is called externally.
+Operations are meant to be called as internal functions (``StarCluster.operation_name()``), however it is also possible to call operations as external functions (``operation_name(StarCluster)`` if preferred.
+No information is returned when an operation is called.

-An example of the difference between internal and external operation calls would be finding a cluster's centre.
-One can call the function internally via:

->>> cluster.find_centre()

-When called internally, the position (cluster.xc, cluster.yc, cluster.zc) and velocity (cluster.vxc, cluster.vyc, cluster.vzc) of the cluster's centre are set.
-Unless ``cluster.origin=='galaxy'``, then the cluster's centre is set equal to its galactocentric position and velocity (cluster.xgc,cluster.ygc,cluster.zgc,cluster.vxgc,cluster.vygc,cluster.vzgc).

-Alternatively, when called externally via:

->>> xc,yc,zc,vxc,vyc,vzv=find_centre(cluster)

-no variables within ``cluster`` are actually set.

 A change of units or coordinate system can be implemented using:

 >>> cluster.to_galaxy()
 >>> cluster.to_kpckms()

-It is important to note that only ``rv3d`` is called after a change in either units or coordinate system.
+It is important to note that the operation ``rv3d`` is called after a change in either units or coordinate system, such that the radii and velocities of each star are updated.
 By default, for computational efficiency, stars are not sorted again in the new coordinate system and key parameters are not re-calculated.
 If sorting and re-calculations are preferred, then be sure to set ``do_order=True`` and ``do_key_params=True`` via:

 >>> cluster.to_galaxy(do_order=True)
 >>> cluster.to_kpckms(do_key_params=True)